 As a result, when you pay for hybrid seeds, you are paying for both the successful and unsuccessful experiments.
 There is no way around this – after all, it’s called “research” for a reason.

-Hybrid Seeds Are Less Nutritious and Less Tasty
+Hybrid Seeds Are Less Nutritious & Less Tasty

 When a hybrid seed is produced that has some desired characteristic, it often comes at the expense of another good trait.
-For instance, seeds that grow into plants with larger fruit may also have fruit that is less tasty.
+For instance, seeds that grow into plants with larger fruit may also have fruit that has poor taste or texture.

-Perhaps this is because the fruit contains more water, so the plant cannot produce fruit that tastes quite as good as the smaller ones.
-I have often found this to be the case with oranges – in my experience, the smaller oranges often have much more intense flavor than the large ones.
+I have often found this to be the case with oranges.
+In my experience, the small oranges often have much more intense flavor than the large ones.

 This may be an oversimplification, but you get the idea.
 Fruit from hybrid seeds may be less tasty and nutritious than fruit from heirloom seeds, since it is difficult to breed the “perfect” plant.

-Hybrid Seeds Make It Difficult And Impractical To Save Seeds
+Hybrid Seeds Make It Difficult & Impractical To Save Seeds

-This is possibly the biggest disadvantage to using hybrid seeds, which is why I saved this one for last.
+This is possibly the biggest disadvantage to using hybrid seeds, which is why I saved it for last.
 It is true that all of the hybrid seeds from a packet will grow into similar plants.

-Let’s say that you plant hybrid seeds, and that the fruit does end up having seeds.
+Let’s say that you plant hybrid seeds, and when the fruit appears, you’re in luck: it does end up having seeds.
 Unfortunately, the next generation of plants grown from these new seeds is not guaranteed to be anything like the last one.

 The advantage of heirloom seeds over hybrid seeds is that heirloom seeds are fairly consistent from one generation to the next.
 When you save heirloom seeds, you are fairly certain that you will get plants similar to the parent plant in the next generation.